 - A hierarchy of costs for the purpose of detailed underlying data collection which can then be aggregated up for appropriate disclosure.

 - An initial focus on Defined Benefit (DB) pension funds with the intention of both testing the underlying detail of costs at asset class level and better understanding the needs of this significant investor category.
 The IDWG aims to expand this at a later stage to cover disclosure to other significant institutional investor types including trustees and IGCs of Defined Contribution (DC) schemes and other users.

 - A data structure that provides a useful and accessible high level summary of costs and returns for users that is created by aggregating the more detailed costs at asset and account level.
 The user will have the opportunity to drill down into the detail underneath.

 - Due regard for regulatory requirements (for example MiFID II, PRIIPs, AIFMD) and how these may interact with the structures of costs at different levels in the template.

 From now the IDWG plans to undertake more detailed work on how the template could be provided and used.

 Invitation to engage

-The IDWG is testing the framework over the next month with a small sample of stakeholders, both to understand how easy it is for asset managers to input the detailed data and to hear how useful users find the proposed disclosures.
+The IDWG is testing the framework with a small sample of stakeholders, both to understand how easy it is for asset managers to input the detailed data and to hear how useful users find the proposed disclosures.
 If you are interested in being part of the testing group, as either a user or provider of the information, please get in touch by contacting [email protected].

 The IDWG welcomes your feedback.
 If you would like to request a conversation with a member of the IDWG to discuss the current draft prototype template please also contact us at the above email address.